connorskees/connorskees.github.io/content/extend-rule.md

 Unification is fallible and will return `null` if it's not possible to represent the "and" of both selectors.
 For example, `selector-unify("#a", "#b)` will fail because `#a#b` would never match any elements.

-As usual, we'll walk through a couple examples to get an idea of how this primitive works.
+As before, we'll walk through a couple examples to get an idea of how this primitive works.

 ```scss
 selector-unify(".a", ".b");